MadisonCostanza/Insurance-Portfolio-Risk-Analysis/README.md

 b.
 Exhibits containing the desired outputs described in the Tasks section.
 The number of sheets used to display the output exhibits is up to you.

-2. A document with:
-a.
-Your answers to the Questions
-i.
-Answer to each question should be 1-2 paragraphs in length
-b.
-Explanations of how you cleaned the data and completed each Tasks
-i.
-Each explanation should be a few sentences long

-3. File(s) containing the code written to conduct the analysis.
+2. File(s) containing the code written to conduct the analysis.
 If you did the assignment in Excel, you should provide a workbook that contains the work you did to complete each task/question.
 Each task and question should be on its own sheet.